dani-techno/dani-techno/README.md

 - **jQuery**:
 - **Fetch API**:
 - **Axios**:
-- **Slim (PHP Framework)**: A lightweight PHP framework that helps you quickly write simple yet powerful web applications and APIs.
-- **Twig**: A modern template engine for PHP, used with Slim to create clean and readable templates.
-- **EJS**: A simple templating language that lets you generate HTML markup with plain JavaScript.
-- **Bootstrap**: A popular front-end framework for developing responsive and mobile-first websites quickly and easily.
-- **Tailwind CSS**: A utility-first CSS framework that provides low-level utility classes to build custom designs without leaving your HTML.

 ## How to Contact Me 📫
 If you would like to collaborate or just chat, feel free to contact me via email: [dani.technology.id@gmail.com](mailto:dani.technology.id@gmail.com)